Operation Barbarossa: Belorussia

 A Soviet directive was issued on 29 June to combat the mass panic rampant among the civilians and the armed forces personnel.
 The order stipulated swift, severe measures against anyone inciting panic or displaying cowardice.
-The NKVD worked with commissars and military commanders to scour possible withdrawal routes of soldiers retreating without military authorization.
-Field expedient general courts were established to deal with civilians spreading rumors and military deserters.
+The NKVD worked with commissars and military commanders to scour possible withdrawal routes of soldiers retreating without military authorisation.
+Field expedient general courts were established to deal with civilians spreading rumours and military deserters.
 On 30 June, Stalin relieved Pavlov of his command, and on 22 July tried and executed him along with many members of his staff on charges of "cowardice" and "criminal incompetence".

-On 29 June, Hitler, through the Commander-in-Chief of the German Army Walther von Brauchitsch, instructed the commander of Army Group Center Fedor von Bock to halt the advance of his panzers until the infantry formations liquidating the pockets caught up.
-But the commander of the 2nd Panzer Group Heinz Guderian, with the tacit support of Fedor von Bock and the chief of OKH Franz Halder, ignored the instruction and attacked on eastward towards Bobruisk, albeit reporting the advance as a reconnaissance-in-force.
+On 29 June, Hitler, through Brauchitsch, instructed Bock to halt the advance of the panzers of Army Group Centre until the infantry formations liquidating the pockets caught up.
+But Guderian, with the tacit support of Bock and Halder, ignored the instruction and attacked on eastward towards Bobruisk, albeit reporting the advance as a reconnaissance-in-force.
 He also personally conducted an aerial inspection of the Minsk-Białystok pocket on 30 June and concluded that his panzer group was not needed to contain it, since Hermann Hoth's 3rd Panzer Group was already involved in the Minsk pocket.
 On the same day, some of the infantry corps of the 9th and 4th Armies, having sufficiently liquidated the Białystok pocket, resumed their march eastward to catch up with the panzer groups.
-On 1 July, Fedor von Bock ordered the panzer groups to resume their full offensive eastward on the morning of 3 July.
+On 1 July, Bock ordered the panzer groups to resume their full offensive eastward on the morning of 3 July.
 But Brauchitsch, upholding Hitler's instruction, and Halder, unwillingly going along with it, opposed Bock's order.
 However, Bock insisted on the order by stating that it would be irresponsible to reverse orders already issued.
 The panzer groups resumed their offensive on 2 July before the infantry formations had sufficiently caught up.